 We are a well-travelled mid-aged couple that loves beautiful scenery and wildlife in its natural habitat.
 Five years ago we went to Alaska for the first time and we loved it, so we decided to spend another holiday in this beautiful part of the world.
-On our wish list was a nature cruise and after listening to our wishes, Waterproof Cruises & Expeditions recommended a 14-day cruise from Sitka via Juneau to Ketchikan on the Wilderness Discoverer from the American company UnCruise, and what a cruise it was….!
-Brilliant weather, a nice small ship (maximum of 76 passengers, but we only had 43 passengers), an excellent crew and expedition team, delicious food, a cosy cabin, open bridge policy, lots of activities and tons and tons of wildlife!
-Breaching whales, bubble-net feeding whales at 50 meter distance, whales slapping their tales, kayaking with dozens of playful sea lions or with hundreds of incredibly cute sea otters, a mother bear with 3 cubs and other bears at the salmon hatchery or along the coast line, and many many more, unbelievably amazing!
+On our wish list was a nature cruise and after listening to our wishes, Waterproof Cruises & Expeditions recommended a 14-day cruise from Sitka via Juneau to Ketchikan.
+For this small ship cruise in Alaska we descided on the Wilderness Discoverer from the American company UnCruise.
+And what a cruise it was!
+Brilliant weather, a lovely small ship (maximum of 76 guests), an excellent crew and expedition team, delicious food, a cosy cabin, open bridge policy, lots of activities and tons and tons of wildlife!

 This was definitely not our last time in Alaska and we are hooked on small ship expedition cruising!

 Check out the vessel and our Alaska travels for yourself.